JanusL/nlp-project/README.md

 * Install opennmt-py, transformers, nltk and numpy using pip
 * Download the vocabulary from https://huggingface.co/EMBEDDIA/crosloengual-bert (vocab.txt), rename it to bert.vocab and place it into the root directory.
 * Download the needed data.
-SPOOK, TRANS, ORWELL (in ELAN) and RANDOM (razni TMXi - IT) can be downloaded from the onedrive and Wikipedia and Wikimedia from https://opus.nlpl.eu/.
+SPOOK, TRANS, ORWELL (in ELAN) and RANDOM (razni TMXi - IT) can be downloaded from the onedrive, TC3 from the e-classroom and Wikipedia and Wikimedia from https://opus.nlpl.eu/.
 * Put the data in apropriate folders, untill you get the folder structure bellow.
 * Convert each dataset not in .txt format to .txt formats using the scripts provided in the apropriate folders.
 NOTE: Wikimedia is huge and requires a lot of memory and will take a lot of time to process.
 Wikipedia will also take about an hour.
 If you only wish to see how training works, you can probably skip these two.
 * Run the preprocess.sh script to clean and preprocess all the data.
 NOTE: TC3 is a huge file, meaning this can take about an hour.
 You can remove TC3 part from the script if you only wish to see how training works.